 In agent-to-agent communication, the receiving agent knows the name of the calling agent.
 For delegation, the sub-agent only knows it’s executing a delegated task—it has no information about the parent.

-Does agent-to-agent communication work across groups?
+Does agent-to-agent communication work across teams?

-Does agent-to-agent communication work across groups?
+Does agent-to-agent communication work across teams?